jtpaasch/load2demo/README.md

 This will also load the two programs and print their `main` functions, but the loading happens differently.
 With the `--merge` flag, the two exes are first loaded, and then `Project.program` is called on them.
-Like this:
+Roughly like this:

 ```
 let proj_1 = Project.create exe_1 in